Topazoo/Spotify_Music_Import/README.md

 ## TODO List:
 ### API Access
 - Perform a more robust title and artist verification on collected songs
-- Add an asynchronous timer to refresh API access after initial token exchange

 ### Error Handling
 - Display error page if user denies read privileges rather than exiting

 ### Compatibility
-- Collect saved music from iPhones
+- Collect saved music from iPhones using the Apple Music API
 - Collect all common audio formats rather than just .mp3

 ## Requirements: